WHICH SOCIAL MEDIA TO USE TO BECOME VISIBLE FOR CHINESE TOURISTS?

 Here is the first takeaway: The social media landscape and online search engines are different in China as compared to in Western countries.
 Therefore, you need to adapt your social media and online business strategy to become visible to Chinese tourists and attract them to your business!

-What are the most important search engines and social media platforms in China?
+What are the most important search engines and Chinese social media platforms?

-There are a growing number of newly emerging social media platforms and search engines in China.
+There are a growing number of newly emerging Chinese social media platforms and search engines.
 When unfamiliar with the digital landscape in China, it is difficult to detect and understand the most effective online tools and devices that make you visible to Chinese tourists.
 We are happy to share our insights about the most important search engines and social media channels with you.

 Baidu – the single-most important search engine that Chinese tourists use